jensbambauer/seriale/site/content/series2026/the-sun-is-for-everyone.md

 ---
-title: "The Sun is for Everyone"
+title: The Sun is for Everyone
 origin: Brazil
+nominations:
+  - winner: false
+    category: best-ensemble-cast
 ---
+tba